 Typically the user would initiate a print operation from their Windows app and make reference to the printer.
 Windows communicates with a driver for that printer.
-Ultimately, this driver will produce data for the printer, and Windows uses the same mechanism we do to send it to the printer.
-It is fully documented and available for any other application; we just don't know of many that use it besides RPM.
+Ultimately, this driver will produce data for the printer, and Windows uses the exact mechanism we do to send it to the printer.
+It is fully documented and available for any other application; we don't know of many that use it besides RPM.

-You might want to use raw printing in RPM to target a shared printer in your network which would not otherwise be available to your printing origin; or you might be printing and archiving in one pass or any number of reasons, including full operator control over the job flow any of our customizations
+You might want to use raw printing in RPM to target a shared printer in your network which would not otherwise be available to your printing origin, or you might be printing and archiving in one pass or any number of reasons, including full operator control over the job flow any of our customizations

 Setting up RPM for raw printing from other systems